Nidhi251289/docs/content/developerportal/deploy/private-cloud-cluster.md

 * Manage App Backups

 {{% alert type="info" %}}
-In addition, only the person who created the cluster can do the following:
+In addition, only the person who created the cluster or added as a cluster manager can do the following:

 * add and delete namespaces
 * add, activate, or deactivate plans